 Chieko and her team of lovely ladies were amazing and super helpful throughout.
 They explained what we were doing and why and about the different produce we cooked with.
 The end product was absolutely fantastic!!
 Highly recommend this experience.

 Meet Tomoko at Todoroki station and walk for 13 minutes to her house.
 You will walk through the Todoroki Fudoson temple and a Japanese traditional garden before heading to her home.
-During your 2-hour Japanese cooking class learn to make a main dish and a seasonal side dish.
 Join Tomoko in her home kitchen for your authentic Japanese cooking class in Tokyo.
 You will learn to cook traditional Japanese cuisine in a local home, just like how Tomoko would cook it for her family.
 She will use simple ingredients and cooking techniques so that you can recreate each dish back home.
+During your 2-hour hands-on cooking class learn to make a main dish and a seasonal side dish.
 You can choose one main dish from options like gyoza, ramen, okonomiyaki (Japanese pancake), sushi rolls, yakimeshi (fried rice), karaage (Japanese fried chicken), or teriyaki salmon, along with a seasonal side dish. <br><br> After cooking, sit down with Tomoko at her dining table to share the meal you helped prepare, which will be served with miso soup, home-made plum wine or beer or green tea and a matcha dessert with red beans and ice cream.

 The highlight of our Tokyo visit!
 Our cooking class and dinner with Hiroko was so special.
 It felt like dinner with family.
 She was such a generous host and made us feel extremely welcome.
 We could have stayed and chatted to her for much longer!
 The food was absolutely delicious and lots of thought had been put into the menu.
 Thank you so much for having us in your lovely home, Hiroko-san.
 We couldn’t recommend this experience highly enough.